 No easy task: Tax planning for investments involves many considerations

 When it comes to tax planning and your investments, it can be difficult to know where to start.
 First, tax treatment of investments varies based on a number of factors.
 You need to understand the potential tax consequences of buying, holding and selling a particular investment.
 Higher-income taxpayers also need to know when higher capital gains tax rates and the NIIT kick in.
-It's also important to keep in mind that the tax consequences of investment decisions could change, depending on what happens with tax reform legislation.

 Yet, it’s unwise to make investment decisions based solely on tax consequences — you should consider your risk tolerance and desired return as well.